-(a) and (b) The portrayal of India as one of the largest greenhouse gas (GHG) emitters globally is mainly based on current annual emissions.
+(a) and (b)India's portrayal as one of the largest greenhouse gas (GHG) emitters globally is mainly based on current annual emissions.
 However, other metrics of country-wise emissions provide a more holistic and unbiased view.
 These metrics include share in historical cumulative emissions and per capita emissions.
 The ranking per se by any metric is of minor value unless also placed alongside the actual quantities.
-India's annual emissions are well below the three leading emitters - China, United States of America and the European Union.
+India's annual emissions are well below the three leading emitters - China, United States and the European Union.
 In per capita terms, India's annual emissions are even lower, and India ranks well below the world average among countries for their per capita emissions.
-In terms of cumulative emissions, India has contributed less than 4 per cent of the global cumulative emissions from 1850 until 2019, despite being home to more than a sixth of humanity.
-So, the appellation of India as the third largest emitter in the world is highlighted to disguise the high contribution of the developed countries, in particular to both cumulative and per capita emissions.
+In terms of cumulative emissions, India has contributed only about 4 per cent of the global cumulative emissions from 1850 until 2019.
+So, the appellation of India as the third largest emitter in the world is highlighted to disguise the high contribution of the developed countries in particular to both cumulative and per capita emissions.